LINOSNCHENA/FullStack-DataTable/README.md

-# SINGLE FRAMEWORK: DATATABLE JAVA/JQUERY IMPLEMENTATION
+# DATATABLE AND JQUERY SPRING-IMPLEMENTATION

 Options of front-end possibilities that can be applied in Java.
 We shall attempt to use several frontends on the same backend to experiment and exploit microservice consumptions.
 The following are main components;